 If you’re looking to consolidate your debts into better deals, the right option will depend on how much debt you have, and the rates you’re currently paying.

 If you have debts on a number of cards, you may find that switching to a card charging 0% on balance transfers makes good sense.
-Some providers are currently offering more than 20 months interest-free.
+Some providers are currently offering more than two and a half years interest-free.
 But remember you need to clear what you owe before the 0% deal comes to an end, or interest charges could rocket.

 Alternatively, switching to a low-rate loan could give you the certainty you need amid the prospect of rising interest.

 If you’re looking to remortgage in the near future, you should consider comparing deals and securing a fixed rate now.
 Rising interest rates impact on the mortgage rates in the market - and the market leading fixed rates are being pulled from the market all the time.

 As mortgage deals are often valid for a number of months, it makes sense to start searching for a fix sooner rather than later.

 Mortgage rates are still historically low (although they are now rising) so it is a good time to see if you can make overpayments - if at all possible.
 This approach could save you a substantial amount in interest charges over the life of your home loan.